Adding Executors

 add this library in the linking command at script

-.
+cmake/scripts/sgx_link_sign.sh.
 The linker will try to find the library in

-, which is be parsed to build/intermediate
+${TEACLAVE_OUT_DIR}, which is be parsed to build/intermediate in build

 phase.
 Besides, you can also add several lines to generate or download the

-library in CMakeList.txt
+library in CMakeList.txt.

-# Invoking the New Executor
+Invoking the New Executor

-Just call the API and remember to set executor_type
+Just call the API and remember to set executor_type to your new executor

-type's name (the string used in ExecutorType::try_from
+type's name (the string used in ExecutorType::try_from match case) when

-to the executor's name
+calling register_function, and set the executor to the executor's name

 correspondingly.